 What Success Looks Like

-Contributions made to increase the talent pipeline of women with diverse social identities with STEM degrees entering the labor market, who serve as role models for other women and hence create a virtuous cycle that helps more girls enter the field
+Contributions made to increase the talent pipeline of women with STEM degrees entering the labor market, who serve as role models for other women and hence create a virtuous cycle that helps more girls enter the field

 Increased number of girls pursuing technical or STEM studies and careers filling up the talent pipeline